 If you’ve ever left work feeling heavy, anxious, or disconnected from yourself, this one’s for you.

 Toxic work environments can leave energetic scars that go far beyond the physical office space.
-You may notice:
+You might notice:

 • Constant tension or anxiety — that Sunday-night dread, or waking up already tired before the day begins.